This site is privately owned and is not affiliated with any government agency. Learn more here

 The state will need the following documents and information to confirm your eligibility for LIHEAP benefits:

-You can call the Department of Housing and Community Affairs office where you applied to directly to check your application status.
+You can call the Department of Housing and Community Affairs office where you applied to check your application status directly.

 Click here to find your local office and contact information.

 The Department of Housing and Community Affairs of Texas will notify you within 30 days of receiving your application if you are approved to receive benefits.
 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.

 If you are denied Texas LIHEAP benefits by your local Department of Housing and Community Affairs (TDHCA) office, you may file an appeal within 30 days of when you received the denial.

 You can file an appeal for a fair hearing in person, by phone or by mail.